Mass

 For the month’s services at S. Mary’s, and for those at S. Eigon’s, Llanigon; S. John’s Chapel, Hay; S. Michael and all Angels’, Clyro, ‘Little’ S. Mary’s, Capel-y-Ffin and Bettwys Chapel, please see the calendar below.

-CALENDAR OF SERVICES FOR FEBRUARY 2025
+CALENDAR OF SERVICES FOR MAY 2025

 9.30 am Parish Mass at S. Eigon, Llanigon